 In 2008, she brought her intensity of journalistic focus to The Putnam County News & Recorder as publisher, and in 2009 she took on the same role for The Putnam County Courier.
-In addition, Mrs. Ailes has continued the newspapers' strong civic involvement, and has expanded their charitable efforts.
-Those include scholarships for worthy local students.
+Mrs. Ailes has continued the newspapers' strong civic involvement, and has substantially expanded their charitable efforts, including scholarships for worthy local students across the county.

 CNBC and part of a 3-person team responsible for launching the network in April 1989.
 Mrs. Ailes later became Director of Business Programming at CNBC, before becoming Vice President of Programming at America’s Talking, the predecessor to MSNBC.